 The senior project is an individual student-driven endeavor.
 At the same time, the IBL Department faculty members are expected to provide the best possible guidance and support to students.
 Students may choose any IBL faculty member as a supervisor, given the consent of the latter.
 Normally, project supervisors are the faculty members with interest in the topic of the given senior project.
-A faculty member may only have up to three students for senior project supervision.
 Project supervisors are expected to provide guidance to students in selecting and formulating the senior project, regularly discuss the project progress and comment on drafts of the work.

-The priority for project supervision is given to the IBL faculty members.
-However, students may also have supervisors from other academic programs as well as from outside AUCA with the consent of the proposed supervisor and approval of the IBL Department chair.
-It is highly recommended that students choose an English speaking professor as the final paper submission must be in English.
+The priority for project supervision is given to the IBL full time faculty members.
+However, students may also have supervisors from other academic departments as well as from outside AUCA with approval of the IBL Department chair.
+It is highly recommended that students choose an English speaking supervisor.

 An external supervisor will be expected to stay in close contact with the student's department.
-In this case, the chair of the program assumes responsibility for ensuring that the external supervisor is aware of academic regulations and expectations related to the senior project.
+In this case, the chair of the department assumes responsibility for ensuring that the external supervisor is aware of academic regulations and expectations related to the senior project.